kluchey/OMG/pages/definiton.md

 - #axiom Definitions are like the atoms of math knowledge.
 We need to know & understand what we are talking about in order to reason about it.
+- #not #eg A definition should not be "circular"